Alison Marchant

 Alison Marchant is an Australian politician who is the current member for the district of Bellarine in the Victorian Legislative Assembly.
 She is a member of the Labor Party and was elected in the 2022 state election, after replacing retiring MLA Lisa Neville.

+Early life

+Marchant was born and raised in Leopold to a farming family.

+Career

+Marchant is a former primary school teacher and anti-fracking campaigner who worked as an electorate officer for Deputy Prime Minister Richard Marles.